‘Sister Wives’ Rumors: Meri Brown’s New Boyfriend Allegedly Tells Her He Is Gay

 The confusing part of this story is how Meri Brown didn’t figure it all out sooner.
 If she was in love with this guy, you would assume that they were physical with each other.
 If he is gay, there is no reason he would want to be physical with her.
 Of course, the Brown family is not sharing their side of the story and probably never will.

-People shared that Meri Brown was also going through a hard time recently when it was revealed that her daughter Mariah Brown was gay.
+People shared that Meri Brown was also going through a hard time recently when it was revealed that her daughter, Mariah Brown, was gay.
 Meri had a bit of a hard time dealing with it because she didn’t know.
-Meri wasn’t upset with her daughter but just had to get used to the way things were going to be different.
+Meri wasn’t upset with her daughter, but just had to get used to the way things were going to be different.
 She shared how she felt.

 “When I had Mariah, I had this cute little girl.
 I just always expected that she would grow up, meet a guy, get married, have kids.
 I always wanted to have a son.
 I always just kind of thought, ‘Well, ya know, since I never had a son, I’ll be able to kind of adopt Mariah’s husband into kind of being a son.’
 And I looked forward to seeing who that was gonna be, you know?
 And that’s not gonna happen.”